Rethinking Patch Dependence for Masked Autoencoders: Related Works

 \subsection{Applications of Cross-Attention}

 In addition to the prevalent use of self-attention in computer vision, cross-attention has shown to be a cost-effective way to perform pooling from a large set of visible tokens.
-Intuitively, cross-attention can be seen as a parametric form of pooling, which learnably weighs different features. ~\cite{touvron2021augmenting} replaces mean pooling with cross-attention pooling and finds improvement in ImageNet classification performance.~\cite{jaegle2021perceiver} uses cross-attention to efficiently process large volumes of multi-modal data.
-Cross-attention is also widely used for object detection.~\cite{carion2020end} utilizes query tokens as placeholders for potential objects in the scene.~\cite{cheng2022masked,cheng2021maskformer} further extend this concept by introducing additional query tokens to specifically tackle object segmentation in addition to the query tokens for object detection.
-In this work, we are interested in cross-attention as an efficient method for self-supervised representation learning.
+Intuitively, cross-attention can be seen as a parametric form of pooling, which learnably weighs different features. \citet{touvron2021augmenting} replace mean pooling with cross-attention pooling and find improvement in ImageNet classification performance. \citet{jaegle2021perceiver} uses cross-attention to efficiently process large volumes of multi-modal data.
+Cross-attention is also widely used for object detection. \citet{carion2020end} utilizes query tokens as placeholders for potential objects in the scene. \citet{cheng2022masked,cheng2021maskformer} further extend this concept by introducing additional query tokens to specifically tackle object segmentation in addition to the query tokens for object detection.
+Distinct from thes prior works, we are interested the role of cross-anttention for representation learning in a self-supervised manner.